Muhammad Idrees (footballer): Club career

-Idrees played for Pakistan Railways before moving to Pakistan Airlines in 1975.
+Idrees played for Lahore based Pakistan Railways before moving to Karachi based team Pakistan Airlines in 1975.
 He won the National Football Championship four times with Pakistan Airlines.
 In the 1981 final, Idrees scored a brace in a 2–2 draw against Pakistan Air Force, until winning the title through penalties.
 He also helped them win the 1984 Inter-Provincial Championship.
 He represented Pakistan Airlines in the 1977 and 1982 editions of the Aga Khan Gold Cup.

 During the 1970s, Idrees was one of several Pakistani players which represented club sides in and coached the clubs’ new youth setups in the Middle East.